I remember when I first brought my guinea pigs home for the first time.

 I upgraded to a C&C cage for my guinea pigs after previously housing them in a commercial hutch for a couple of years.
 Since switching cages, my cavies have come out of their shell more and generally seem a lot happier.

-In my opinion, C&C habitats make the best setup for guinea pigs, so definitely consider using one!
+In my opinion, C&C habitats make the best guinea pig cage setup, so definitely consider using one!

 Using cube grids and Coroplast is one of the best ways to create your own cage, but you can also select other materials.